 “Wake up Alice!”
-He leapt out of the bed to get ready for school, rushing awkwardly, boxers in prints, sprinting across the heap of overnight clothes and leftover fast food styros on the floor.
+He leaped out of the bed to get ready for school, rushing awkwardly, boxers in prints, sprinting across the heap of overnight clothes and leftover fast food styros on the floor.
 It was Monday and he felt forcibly contending with everything that basically moves.
 But the floodlit room entranced with rays and rubies, promises of fresher beginnings, in their gentlest graduation life has sprouted.
 On this eve oozed within him the end of the term in March, it was finally summer, after all.

-He swung over a long sleeved shirt lying limply on the couch, its embroidered crest patch stood out on the bright white linen chest pocket.
+He swung over a long-sleeved shirt lying limply on the couch, its embroidered crest patch stood out on the bright white linen chest pocket.
 While facing the reflection on the mirror, he briskly half brushed his bristled hair, tracing the remnants of adolescence on the skin, the innocence radiating there, surfacing, and joyously immersing in his debonair youth.

 Late afternoon radio-drama was on the background, for a moment of pause, he passively watched the fornicating dogs on the street by the fish-ball cart while sat there at the corner wall was Alice clasping the hems of her skirt nervously.
 She held in her hands a curious strip.
 It had two blue lines faint in color, keen on him for an opportune chance to dialogue.
 He scuttled underneath the sofa for his shoes.